detools/travis-scripts/README.md

 * Add bin scripts
 * Create a npx command to bootstrap new modules with example apps and tests from CLI
 * Add podspec generator
-* Track [21037](https://github.com/facebook/react-native/issues/21037) issue on RN and upgrade example to the latest RN if it will possible
 * Use passed fields to config `additionalVariablesToBuild`, `build`, `additionalVariablesToTest`

 ## License